fevish/wolkowskiwebdesign/_drafts/_posts/futuristic-websites-and-inbound-marketing.md

 >
 > \( [TechTarget SearchCRM](https://searchcrm.techtarget.com/definition/inbound-marketing "Inbound Marketing Description"){:target="_blank"} )

-Inbound marketing is about creating content that connects to your clients and customer base on a personal level in a targeted manner.
+Inbound marketing is about creating content that connects to your clients and customer-base on a personal level in a targeted manner.

 ## Inbound Marketing doesn't have to be scary